Dintero/Dintero.Checkout.Web.SDK/README.md

 All major browsers above version `N - 1`, where `N` is the most recent version.
 For Internet Explorer, only version 11 is supported.

-The SDK includes a [polyfill for promises](https://github.com/getify/native-promise-only) that is added to the global scope if promises is not supported by the browser.
+The SDK includes a [polyfill for promises](https://github.com/getify/native-promise-only) that is added to the global scope if promises are not supported by the browser.

 ## Building from source